 If you are planning to leave clothes in storage for long periods of time – if you are storing baby clothes until you have another child, for example – you should check on the status of your storage boxes every six months or so.

 This will enable you to detect any potential issues and prevent your clothes from getting ruined.

 Now that you know all about packing clothes for storage all that’s left to do is to find a suitable, convenient storage unit.
 We can help with that!

-Or if you’re in the London area and only want to store a few boxes of clothes without renting an entire storage unit check out our storage by the box service.
+Or if you’re in the London area and only want to store a few boxes of clothes without renting an entire storage unit check out our Box Storage for Me.
 We’ll pick your things up and deliver them back to your doorstep – all you need to do is pack!